 Belinda's passion for teaching lies in using her performance talents to inspire her learners to deeper understanding and personalization of the material.
 She firmly believes that medicine and teaching are fun, and that better communication leads to better health.

-Belinda is in frequent demand as a speaker and trainer for national and regional conferences, organizations, and institutions, where she presents a number of different topics.
+Belinda is in demand as a speaker and trainer for national and regional conferences, organizations, and institutions, where she presents a number of different topics.
 Her talk, "Improv and the Art of Medicine: Adaptable skills for an uncertain world", is frequently requested at wellness and resilience conferences.
-Her presentation, "Great Precepting: Three essential tools for outstanding teaching moments" was recognized as one of the top three presentations at the STFM Annual Spring Conference in 2011, and is a cornerstone of the annual University of Washington Family Medicine Faculty Development Fellowship and Chief Resident training.
+Her presentation, "Great Precepting: Three essential tools for outstanding teaching moments" was recognized as one of the top three presentations at the STFM Annual Spring Conference in 2011, and is a cornerstone of the annual University of Washington Family Medicine Faculty Development Chief Resident training.

 What audiences say...